 Spoilers for the season one finale of Star Wars: Resistance.

 That’s totally fine.
 I’m a super firm believer that people like what they like and don’t like what they don’t like.
 If we all agreed in fandom, then it would be really boring.
-You do you, and sometimes shows and characters aren’t for everyone.
+Sometimes shows and characters aren’t for everyone.
 These are my very core fandom beliefs.

-But I have seen on Twitter and stuff people flat out calling Tam a traitor (just to note, this person who wrote me never said that).
-And other people have also called her a bad person and starting to label her as a villain.
+But I have seen on Twitter people flat out calling Tam a traitor.
+Other people have also called her a bad person and starting to label her as a villain.

-I think that’s a bit unfair, because honestly Tam is probably the best written character in the show so far.
+I think that’s a bit unfair, because honestly Tam is probably the best written character in the show.

 We’ve gotten plenty of stories of bad guys defecting to the Rebels or the Resistance.
 That’s been done time and time again in Star Wars.
 We don’t always get to see characters go the other way.
 From a narrative point of view, this is an incredibly fresh step.
-[As someone who hasn’t had a chance to read the sequel novels so I’m pulling from knowledge of what we only see on the movie and TV screens] we also don’t know that much about the inner workings of the First Order.
+(As someone who hasn’t had a chance to read the sequel novels so I’m pulling from knowledge of what we only see in movies and TV shows) we also don’t know that much about the inner workings of the First Order.
 Think back to Kallus from Star Wars: Rebels.
-I said in my Rebels Remembered post that through Agent Kallus, we got our first real look at the lower levels of the Empire and how it worked.
+Through Agent Kallus, we got our first real look at the lower levels of the Empire and how it worked.
 We, as an audience, now get to experience the First Order from a new person’s point of view.
 That is very exciting storytelling, and we’ll probably get to see a lot of new things.

 Also, there could be a long essay here about how Tam’s character and story can be coded to how our real world radicalization works, because these writers showcased in one season how THAT works.
 But that’s another essay for another time.